|

 "The oriental notion that escape from life is escape from bondage is an opinion which admittedly has its point, but is not cared for in the mentalist outlook.
 Instead, a divine order, a meaning-purpose, replaces it."

-This entails a new way of perceiving things, but doesn't mean that the relative experiential aspects of reality are to be dismissed, only better understood.
-In spite of the above necessary quote, PB also taught an emanationist theory of creation, thus paradoxically pointing towards a more complete actualization of non-duality from within relativity; that is to say, the inclusion of both 'siva' (awareness) and 'shakti' (energy) teachings as two aspects of a greater whole.
+This entails another way of perceiving things, but doesn't mean that the relative experiential aspects of reality are to be completely or summarily dismissed, only better understood.
+Perhaps in this quote PB went a bit too far.
+For in spite of the above, he also taught an emanationist theory of creation often much like the theosophical view, with the addition of a nonduality not-yet fleshed out in the latter school when first introduced, thus paradoxically pointing us towards a more complete actualization of non-duality from within relativity; that is to say, the inclusion of both 'siva' (awareness) and 'shakti' (energy) teachings as two aspects of a greater whole.
 All great traditions, for instance, including Sant Mat, Kriya Yoga, Dzogchen, Vajrayana Buddhism, and even Vedanta, emphasize both of these aspects, as well as (at least) a two-stage process of basic realization.
-One, where the practitioner purifies the gross and subtle instruments, to break fixation with body and world-identification, both to better be able to contemplate a higher reality, usually considered to be consciousness by itself, and, ultimately, to be of better capacity to serve humanity, and second - which, as PB reminds us, is more and more to be practiced simultaneously with the first - is the more direct examination of and identification with fundamental, absolute truth that includes everything that may have been negated in the first phase.
-Thus, in Tibetan Buddhism, the preliminaries of cultivation of the virtues, as well as forms of yoga, are the basis, actual or implied, for the 'mind-only' teachings.
+One, where the practitioner purifies the gross and subtle instruments, to break fixation with body and world-identification, both to better be able to contemplate the dimension(s) of consciousness itself, and, ultimately, to be of better capacity to serve humanity, and second - which, as PB reminds us, is more and more to be practiced simultaneously with the first - is the more direct examination of and identification with fundamental, absolute truth that includes everything that may have been negated in the first phase.
+[For a modern applicant, 'preparation' may not be merely the willful cultivation of disciplines, but perhaps the more therapeutic healing of wounds, to 'set the house (of the body-mind) at rest'].
+In Tibetan Buddhism, the preliminaries of cultivation of the virtues, as well as forms of yoga, are the basis, actual or implied, for the 'mind-only' teachings.
 Similarly, in Hinduism, Patanjali (yoga) and Sankara (knowledge) cannot be placed in water-tight compartments, but are complementary aspects of one ancient path.
 It is no surprise, then, that greats like Sankara and Nagarjuna were not just sages but adepts at yogi and tantra as well.
 People are thus also surprised to hear that Paramhansa Yogananda did not just teach experiential Kriya yoga, but all the forms of yoga, as well as Vedantic self-inquiry and the need to work on eradicating both a false view of the self and a mistaken division between the material and the spiritual.
 The public and private dissemination of his teachings were different for different people.
 Seeds were being sown with books like "Autobiography of a Yogi," to a West fascinated by experience.
 One of his chief early disciples, Sister Gyanamata, however, who practiced yoga but whose path was chiefly that of knowledge, was said by Yogananda himself to have achieved realization through that route and by grace.
 When she asked him near the end of her life for nirvikalpa samadhi, he told her, "You don't need that.
 When you reach the palace, why do you want to go into the garden anymore?"
-(11) He also said, "The simple thought that you are not free keeps you from being free.
+(13) He also said, "The simple thought that you are not free keeps you from being free.
 Samadhi is not something one needs to acquire.
 One has it already."
-(12) And it was Yogananda that sent the late Robert Adams to see Ramana Maharshi.
+(14) And it was Yogananda that sent the late Robert Adams to see Ramana Maharshi.
 Yogananda was an important pioneer who revealed as much of truth as he was able and commissioned to do in his time.

 There was also the Cypriote master Daskalos' renovation of esoteric Christianity with the terms 'Autarchy' and 'Be-ness', a Multiplicity-within-Unity, which ('Be-ness'), seemed to be a move on his part away from a triangular trinity and more like a One with and beyond a polarity of Christ-Logos and Holy Spirit, similar to the Hindu Siva-Shakti.
 There is the term integral 'Holarchy,' reflecting nonduality and a relative hierarchy of 'nested spheres' of intelligences, each higher including the junior, all within complete perfection.
 There is 'dual non-dualism', 'enlightened duality', and 'beyond duality and nonduality'.
 There is, in general, an integration of more 'Shiva-like' 'awareness' teachings such as advaita with 'Shakti'-oriented bhakti or yoga paths.
 The collision of eastern teachers with western students is inevitably causing a new synthesis to evolve, free of all superstitious accretions.
 This is true of all such interminglings.
 But this is just the beginnings of something new emerging.
 All of these, with their new forms of languaging seem to be based on an understanding, not only of the needs of the western psyche (and increasingly a global 'westernized' psyche) - wounded with a lot of shadow material, and and also a greater emphasis on individuation, in which traditional world-denying visions are increasingly inappropriate - but also on a recognition or feeling that man as a composite of Human-Spirit-Consciousness is a paradoxical totality of limitless Being within limitation, and that to some extent that is his fundamental situation, while alive at any rate, regardless of his level of enlightenment.
 As Anthony Damiani once said, 'when all is said and done, we have to become human.'